The Age of Roe: Voices from the Front Lines

 This opening session of the conference features speakers with a range of perspectives from the front lines of debates about abortion, birth, and birth disparities.
 Each will tell stories from their work and talk about the work of stories in their own social movement and thought leadership.

-See "Conference: The Age of Roe: The Past, Present, and Future of Abortion in America" for event and registration information to Friday, January 27, 2023, daylong program.
+See "Conference: The Age of Roe: The Past, Present, and Future of Abortion in America" for event information to Friday, January 27, 2023, daylong program.

 Lessons of Roe, 50 Years Later (Harvard Gazette, 1/31/23)